-Nursing union plans new strikes next month, with twice as many walking out
+Nursing union warns of more strikes next month with twice as many walking out

 Double number of nurses will be asked to join industrial action to ramp up pressure on ministers, union chiefs warn

-The Royal College of Nursing union says it will announce fresh strikes for next month, with twice as many staff as this month expected to join the industrial action.
+The Royal College of Nursing union has warned it will announce fresh strikes for next month, with twice as many staff expected to join the industrial action unless its pay dispute is resolved.

 Double the number of nurses will be asked to join picket lines in early February in an attempt to increase pressure on the government, union leaders have warned.